 Cats can also be a helpful emotional support animal for people with PTSD.
 They’re usually calm and intelligent, so they can sense when their owner is feeling agitated or distressed.
 Because many breeds can be docile with lower energy levels, they can provide companionship and comfort to their owner.
 For example, the Himalayan breed often forms a strong bond with their owner, so they work well as an ESA.

 If PTSD symptoms are making it challenging to head outdoors, rabbits can be a good ESA option because they don’t require a lot of outdoor activity.
 They’re also perfect for individuals that don’t necessarily want to cuddle with their pet – although rabbits can still be petted for comfort.
 Rabbits do require some responsibility to take care of them, so this can be a good option if the individual needs motivation to push themselves to complete tasks.

-For PTSD sufferers who want a unique pet, ferrets are a good choice.
+For those who want a unique emotional support or service animal for PTSD, ferrets are a good choice.
 They’re very energetic and fun-loving, so they can be entertaining to play with indoors.
 They usually don’t like being held, but because they love to run around outside their cage, they still provide many opportunities for fun and bonding too.